-When a member chooses to close their account or permanently disconnect their service, they should notify the cooperative by calling or coming to the cooperative's office.
-After an account has been disconnected for low balance, the account holder will have 10 days to replenish the account to reconnect in order for the account to remain active.
-After 10 days, the account will be flagged for a final bill.
-The final bill will include any outstanding energy use, plus daily service availability charges, in addition to any other daily charges authorized by the member.
-Final bills for all accounts are calculated near the 10th day of each calendar month.
+When a member chooses to close an account or permanently disconnect service, the cooperative should be notified by calling or coming to the cooperative's office.
+After an account has been disconnected for low balance, the account holder will have 10 days to replenish the account balance in order to reconnect and for the account to remain active.
+After 10 days, the account will be flagged and a final bill processed.
+The final bill will include charges for any outstanding energy use and daily service availability charges, in addition to any other daily charges authorized by the member.
+Final bills for all accounts are calculated near the tenth day of each calendar month.
 If a final bill is calculated for an account with a credit balance, the cooperative will issue and mail a check to the member of record via U.S. Postal Service.